A simple sketching algorithm for entropy estimation: INTRODUCTION

-Streaming data is ubiquitous in a wide range of areas from engineering, and information technology, finance, and commerce, to atmospheric physics, and earth sciences.
-For background, see \cite{IKM.00, Muthukrishnan.05}.
-The Shannon entropy provides an important characterisation of a data stream and many algorithms have been developed for its estimation \cite{BG.06, CDBM.06, Li.08}.
-Areas of application extend far beyond that of network traffic monitoring, e.g., entropy estimation of neural spike trains, or of images in video streams for the purpose of visual tracking.
-Our own particular interest is in developing convergence diagnostics when monitoring extensive Markov chain Monte Carlo simulations of posterior distributions in Bayesian inference \citep{Cosma.09}.
+Streaming data is ubiquitous in a wide range of areas from engineering, and information technology, finance, and commerce, to atmospheric physics, and earth sciences \citep{Muthukrishnan.05, Aggarwal.07}.
+The term \emph{streaming data} refers to the situation where data is continuously generated at high speed, and must be processed in real time to facilitate data analysis and decision making.
+The Shannon entropy \citep{SW.49} provides an important characterization of a data stream with many areas of application, e.g., network traffic monitoring for the purpose of anomaly detection or traffic clustering, analysis of commercial search logs, and signal processing.
+In network traffic monitoring, \cite{LSOXZ.06} show that the empirical Shannon entropy is an appropriate summary statistic for capturing changes in the underlying traffic distribution.
+Changes in the distribution of the number of packets observed at different ports can be indicative of port scanning attacks.

-This paper focuses on the estimation of Shannon entropy by $\alpha$-stable \emph{data sketching}, i.e., transforming distinct stream elements online to distinct realizations of a strictly stable variable of index $\alpha$ (called $\alpha$-stable hereafter), and storing weighted linear combinations of these realizations, independently replicated $k$ times \citep{Indyk.06}.
-There is a long history of the use of the $\alpha$-stable distribution in the literature, e.g., in cardinality estimation \citep{FM.85, BYJKST.02, CDIM.02, Flajolet.04, Ganguly.07, CC.07}, norm and distance estimation \citep{AMS.99, CM.04a, Ganguly.04, IW.05, Indyk.06, Li.07, Li.09, CC.08}, and, more recently, entropy estimation \citep{Li.08, Cosma.09}.
-However none of these projection methods estimates the Shannon entropy directly.
-In contrast, they estimate alternative $\alpha$-dependent quantities such as the entropies of R\'{e}nyi and Tsallis, and rely on these measures providing adequate approximations to the Shannon entropy when $\alpha$ is close to 1.